Using Movies to Teach History

 Depending upon your homeschooling routine, you could let your older children watch the movies on their own and discuss after they view them as we do most of the time with our teen son.
 For example, while studying World War I, I asked him to watch All Quiet on the Western Front (1930) to see the events of trench warfare from the German perspective.
 We then briefly discussed the movie during dinner.

 If you have younger children or wish to share a movie together as a family, you could have a movie night even including snacks tied into the movie.
 Watching Jason and the Argonauts (1963) while studying Ancient Greek history and mythology?
-You could enjoy a snack of figs, raisins, and pomegranates which were often enjoyed by the Ancient Greeks for dessert.
+Enjoy a snack of figs, raisins, and pomegranates which Ancient Greeks enjoyed for dessert.

 An Asset for Your Homeschool

-There are so many great choices for movies, I highly recommend you never shy away from using them in your homeschool.
-Even if they possess inaccuracies, they provide a great opportunity to practice critical thinking skills while your children research what really happened.
+There are so many great choices for movies.
+I highly recommend you never shy away from using them in your homeschool.
+Even if they possess inaccuracies, they provide a great opportunity to practice critical thinking skills.
+Ask your children to research what really happened.
 So, whether there is a sudden change in your homeschool routine and you want to watch a documentary to cover a topic or you are looking to delve deeper into an area of study, movies can be a great asset for your study of history.

 —oOo—